A sponsor supports apprentices developing skills through paid, on the job experience and mentorship. Sponsors may be:

 Mentor responsibilities include:

 - providing opportunities for apprentices to develop knowledge and skills

 - providing a supportive learning environment that fosters continuous development

 - incorporating knowledge and skills learned at school with on-the-job education

 Employing and training an apprentice is an investment in a company’s future.

 The Canadian Apprenticeship Forum found that employers receive a net benefit of $1.47 for every $1 spent on apprenticeship training.

-Apprentices learn the most up-to-date standards and practices in their technical training, so hiring apprentices helps keep business on top of new developments in your industry.
+Apprentices learn the most up-to-date standards and practices in their classroom instruction, so hiring apprentices helps keep business on top of new developments in your industry.

 A business may also be eligible for a tax credit from the Government of Canada while training an apprentice.
 Read about the Apprenticeship Job Creation Tax Credit.

 You may already have a general labourer who is a good candidate for apprenticeship training, or you may want to increase your workforce in a specific trade through apprenticeship.